bigbluebutton/kurento-build/README.md

 # kurento-build

-Build scripts to create Kurento packages for Ubuntu 20.04 and Amazon Linux 2.
+Build scripts to create Kurento packages for Ubuntu 20.04, Amazon Linux 2, Centos/EL 7.

 To build the packages, change to the `kurento-build` folder and run the following commands.